-Prince Rupert Port Authority Harbour Patrol Vessels, call signs CHARLES HAYS (right) and AMWAAL (left).
+Prince Rupert Port Authority Harbour Patrol Vessels, call signs CHARLES HAYS (left) and AMWAAL (right).

 Foreword

 Welcome to the Port of Prince Rupert, Canada's leading-edge port, ideally situated on Canada's pristine Northwest coast of British Columbia.
 The Port of Prince Rupert's boundaries extend from Tuck Inlet, north of Prince Rupert, to the south of Kitson Island and westward past the Kinahan Islands and include Porpoise Harbour to the east.